trian-ctrn/IntrotoCS_2023/SSD/README.md

 tflite_detect_images(PATH_TO_MODEL, PATH_TO_IMAGES, PATH_TO_LABELS, min_conf_threshold, images_to_test, PATH_TO_RESULTS, txt_only)
 print('Finished inferencing!')
 ```
-## Download SSD:
+## Download SSD model:
-You can dowload SSD model to your device by clicking play button on this code block:
+You can download SSD model to your device by clicking the play button on this code block:
 ```
 !cp /content/labelmap.txt /content/custom_model_lite
 !cp /content/labelmap.pbtxt /content/custom_model_lite